ocademy-ai/machine-learning/_sources/prerequisites/python-programming-introduction.md

 ### Installing Visual Studio Code

 The Python interactive shell is good to try and test small script codes but it will not be for a big project.
-In the real work environment, developers use different code editors to write codes.
+In the real work environment, developers use different code editors to write code.
 Will use Visual Studio Code.
 Visual Studio Code is a very popular open-source text editor.
 If you are a fan of Visual Studio Code, it is recommended to [download](https://code.visualstudio.com/) it. but if you are in favor of other editors, feel free to follow with what you have.

 [![Visual Studio Code](../../images/vscode.png)](https://code.visualstudio.com/)